wuotes/mconf/README.md

     def __init__(self):
         mconf.__init__('.\PATH_TO_CONFIGS\')  # set the relative path to the config directory, defaults to the current directory

-        self.load('dogs')  # load a config file named "dogs.toml"
+        if not self.is_loaded('dogs'):  # all instances share the same files self.load('dogs')  # load a config file named "dogs.toml"

+        if not self.is_loaded('cats'):
             self.load('cats')  # load a config file named "cats.toml"

-        # mconf should never throw an exception, if a method fails it returns either False or None
+        # This module should not throw any exceptions, if a method fails it returns either False or None.

     def __del__(self):
         self.save_all()  # save all loaded configs